virgilvox/bitrealm/docs/minio-setup.md

-# MinIO Setup for Mythweaver (Bitrealm)
+# MinIO Setup for Bitrealm

 ## Overview

-Mythweaver uses MinIO as an S3-compatible object storage solution for managing game assets like sprites, tilesets, and audio files.
+Bitrealm uses MinIO as an S3-compatible object storage solution for managing game assets like sprites, tilesets, and audio files.
 This provides scalable, cloud-ready storage that can easily migrate to AWS S3, Google Cloud Storage, or other S3-compatible services.

 ## Local Development Setup